 There are several phrases in Japanese for “to be good at” and “to be bad at.”
 How they mainly differ is to what degree they qualify someone and who the subject can be.

-・Tokui da 得意だ – This is used to express one’s forte or someone else’s forte.
+・Tokui da 得意だ – This is used to express personal forte, thus also able to refer to one's own.

 ・Nigate da 苦手だ – Neutral way of expressing “bad at.”